Pacific University: History

-Tabitha Moffatt Brown, a pioneer emigrant from Massachusetts, immigrated to the Oregon Country over the new Applegate Trail in 1846.
-After arriving, she and Harvey L. Clark started a school and orphanage in Forest Grove in 1847 to care for the orphans of Applegate Trail party.
+Tabitha Moffatt Brown immigrated to the Oregon Country over the new Applegate Trail in 1846.
+She and Harvey L. Clark started a school and orphanage in Forest Grove in 1847 to care for the orphans of Applegate Trail party.
 In March 1848, Tualatin Academy was established from the orphanage, with Clark donating 200 acre to the school.
 George H. Atkinson had advocated the founding of the school and with support of the Presbyterians and Congregationalists helped start the academy.
-Eliza Hart Spalding, part of the Whitman Mission, was its first teacher.
 Although the university has long been independent of its founding affiliation with the United Church of Christ (UCC), it still maintains a close working relationship with the church as a member of the United Church of Christ Council for Higher Education.

-The academy was officially chartered by the territorial legislature on September 29, 1849.
+Tualatin Academy was officially chartered by the territorial legislature on September 29, 1849.
 Clark was the first president of the board of trustees and later donated an additional 150 acre to the institution.
 In 1851, what is now Old College Hall was built and in 1853 Sidney H. Marsh became the school's first president.
 The current campus was deeded in 1851.
+In 1854, when the first college classes were added, Pacific University was established.
+Tualatin Academy continued to operate until 1914 as a private high school separate from but affiliated with the university.

-In 1854, the institution became Pacific University.
-The first commencement occurred in 1863, with Harvey W. Scott as the only graduate.
+The first university commencement occurred in 1863, with Harvey W. Scott as the only graduate.
 In 1872, three Japanese students, Hatstara Tamura, Kin Saito, and Yei Nosea, started at the university as part of Japan's modernization movement.
 All three graduated in 1876.
 Marsh died in 1879 and was replaced by John R. Herrick.

 Marsh Hall was built in 1895, serving as the central building on Pacific's campus.
 Carnegie Library (now Carnegie Hall) opened in 1912 after Andrew Carnegie's foundation helped finance the brick structure.
 Portland architecture firm Whidden and Lewis designed the library.
 In 1915, the preparatory department, Tualatin Academy, closed due to the proliferation of public high schools in Oregon.
 By 1920, the school had grown to five buildings on 30 acre and had an endowment of about $250,000.

 Marsh Hall was gutted by fire in 1975, but its shell was preserved, and the structure reopened in 1977.
 Phillip D. Creighton became Pacific's 16th president in 2003 and retired in 2009.
 Tommy Thayer, lead guitarist of the band KISS, was elected to the university's board of trustees in 2005.
 Pacific's 17th president, Lesley M. Hallick, was named on May 19, 2009.
+She retired in 2022.

+On February 9, 2022, Jenny Coyle was named the 18th president of Pacific University.
+She is the first alumnus to serve as president, having earned her bachelor's degree, master's degree and Doctor of Optometry from the university.
+Coyle previously served as a faculty member and dean of Pacific's College of Optometry.